JTech-Labs/MonumentalMountain/README.md

 # MonumentalMountain
-This is a simply written "choose your own story" style RPG text game made in Python and inspired by the 1976's Colossal Cave Adventure.
+This is a simply written "choose your own story" style RPG text adventure game made in Python and inspired by the 1976's Colossal Cave Adventure.

 ## Writing and licensing